ChiCubed/InformaticsNotes/chapter2.md

 ## Vector / array assignment not working

-This is an extremely difficult bug to find; I recommend reading this section carefully.
+This is a difficult bug to track; I recommend reading this section carefully.
+(Or skipping to the last line.)

 Essentially this may occur when one assigns the value of a vector or array (or another container) to another expression which involves a modification in the original variable.